dguzh/geoparser/README.md

 }
 ```

+The certainty of the toponym resolution predictions can be retrieved using the `GeoSpan.score` property.
+Users may choose to only consider predictions above a certain threshold as valid.

 For document-wise retrieval of location data you may want to use the `GeoDoc.locations` attribute to retrieve lists of location dictionaries aligned with `GeoDoc.toponyms`.
 This allows for more efficient batch retrieval of location data, reducing the number of database queries:

 - To get a list of location dictionaries of all toponyms in a document: